Carlos P. Garcia: Anti-Communism

-After much discussion, both official and public, the Congress of the Philippines, finally, approved a bill outlawing the Communist Party of the Philippines.
+After much discussion, both official and public, the Congress of the Philippines, finally, approved a bill outlawing the Philippine Communist Party.
 Despite the pressure exerted against the congressional measure, Garcia signed the aforementioned bill into law as Republic Act No. 1700 or the Anti-Subversion Act on June 19, 1957.

 The act was superseded by Presidential Decree No. 885, entitled "Outlawing Subversive Organization, Penalizing Membership Therein and For Other Purposes", and was later amended by Presidential Decree No. 1736 and later superseded by Presidential Decree No. 1835, entitled, "Codifying The Various Laws on Anti-Subversion and Increasing the Penalties for Membership in Subversive Organization."
 This, in turn, was amended by Presidential Decree No. 1975.
 On May 5, 1987, Executive Order No. 167 repealed Presidential Decrees No. 1835 and No. 1975 as being unduly restrictive of the constitutional right to form associations.

 On September 22, 1992, Republic Act No. 1700, as amended, was repealed by Republic Act No. 7636 during the administration of Fidel V. Ramos, which legalized the Communist Party of the Philippines, other underground movements and subversion, though sedition remained a crime.

+Economy

+The Garcia administration's pro-nationalist stance on the country's economy was disliked by foreign countries especially by the United States.
+To counter Garcia's economic controls, as early as 1957, the International Monetary Fund (IMF) pressured the Philippines that if the country did not lift their controls, then the Philippines shall not receive any loans from the IMF.
+According to central bank governor Miguel Cuaderno Sr., the United States rejected the Philippines' request for a stabilization loan of 25 million USD.
+The passage of the Filipino First Policy further worsened the relations of the U.S. with the Philippines.

-Filipino First Policy
+Filipino First policy

 Garcia exercised the Filipino First Policy, for which he was known.
 This policy heavily favored Filipino businessmen over foreign investors.
 He was also responsible for changes in retail trade which greatly affected the Chinese businessmen in the country.
 In a speech during a joint session of Congress on September 18, 1946, Garcia said the following:

+Despite deteriorating relations with the U.S. as a result of this policy, the Philippines utilized it to induce industrialization and put Filipinos in control of industry and economy.
+The Philippines' manufacturing sector grew to 29 percent per year from 1949 to 1960.
+The manufacturing sector was considered the fastest growing sector accounting for 8.1 percent of the Philippine economy in 1949 to 17.7 percent by 1960.
+During his term, a wider push for machinery was introduced, especially by nationalist entrepreneurs and the industrial working class.

+Foreign relations

+Unlike his predecessor, Ramon Magsaysay, Garcia adopted a pro-Asia stance.
+He supported the establishment of the Association of Southeast Asia (ASA) along with Malaya and Thailand.
+To expand membership of the association, original members, including the Philippines under Garcia, deliberately deleted provisions from the 1961 Bangkok Declaration that contained Cold War content.